belzecue/Terrain3D_wiki/Home.md

 ### Known and Expected Issues
-* Platforms - tested on windows only
+* System Platforms - Tested on windows only
+* Physics - Terrain collision uses a HeightMap shape for each region.
+The demo player uses a CharacterBody and works fine.
 * Navigation Server - Haven't tested it, but the terrain does provide full detail lod0 terrain so baking should work
-* Occlusion - haven't tested it.
+* Occlusion - Haven't tested it.
 At the least you can use manual shapes
-* Physics - Terrain collision uses a HeightMap shape for each region.
-The demo player uses a CharacterBody and works fine.

 For all other known issues, see [Issues](https://github.com/outobugi/GDExtensionTerrain/issues)

 ### Possible Future Features
+* Advanced texturing techniques - We intend to implement 3D Projection and adopt texturing techniques provided by The Witcher 3 team.
+(See [Terrain System Design](#terrain-system-design) below)
 * Vegetation - [It's on the list](https://github.com/outobugi/GDExtensionTerrain/issues/43) and non-collision based, paintable meshes (rocks, grass) will likely be added as a particle shader.
 Alternatives are [Scatter](https://github.com/HungryProton/scatter) once he has his particle shader going, a custom particle shader, or [MultiMeshInstance3D](https://docs.godotengine.org/en/stable/tutorials/3d/using_multi_mesh_instance.html)
 * Holes - [We'll see](https://github.com/outobugi/GDExtensionTerrain/issues/60)
 * Double precision floats - [Possible](https://github.com/outobugi/GDExtensionTerrain/issues/30)